Erlang (programming language): Examples

+factorial(N) when N > 0 -> N * factorial(N - 1).

 Hot code loading and modules

 Erlang supports language-level Dynamic Software Updating.
 To implement this, code is loaded and managed as "module" units; the module is a compilation unit.
 The system can keep two versions of a module in memory at the same time, and processes can concurrently run code from each.
 The versions are referred to as the "new" and the "old" version.
 A process will not move into the new version until it makes an external call to its module.

 An example of the mechanism of hot code loading:

 %% A process whose only job is to keep a counter.